-- consulting on mergers and acquisitions;
+- · consulting on mergers and acquisitions;

 - · consulting on sale of business;

-- · valuation of companies or their divisions;
+- valuation of companies or their divisions;

-- share and bond offerings;
+- · share and bond offerings;

 - · concentration of shareholdings;

-- initial public offerings;
+- · initial public offerings;

 - · other financial and consulting services.

-In 2018, the Corporate Finance Division was engaged in more than 20 capital attraction, merger, sales and consulting projects.
-2 debt securities distributions, 1 private share distribution, and 2 business sale transactions were successfully implemented over the year.
-We are proud to have contributed to the successful public distribution of UAB Medicinos bankas subordinated bonds, as well as their listing in Nasdaq debt securities market.
-In 2019, we hope to implement more public and private capital attraction projects in alternative capital markets.
+In 2019, the Corporate Finance Division was engaged in more than 20 capital attraction, merger, sales and consulting projects.
+1 debt securities distribution, 1 private share distribution, and 2 business sale transactions were successfully implemented over the year.
+The total value of completed transactions exceeded 20 million euros.
+In 2020, we plan to conclude more public and private borrowed capital attraction transactions and business sale transactions.